roeierez/infinite-list/README.md

 The next time the item of this type is rendered the domElement might be a DIV with data of other item.
 This enable the user to update only the DOM elements that are changed instead of recreating the entire HTML content.

 ## Installation
-infinite-list uses a Universal Module Definition do you can use it with both CommonJS and RequireJS.
+infinite-list uses a Universal Module Definition so you can use it with both CommonJS and RequireJS.

 ### CommonJS
 ```